okTurtles/dnschain/docs/Comparison.md

 ### Thin Clients / Light Clients

+__NOTE: This section is out of date.
+Will be updated soon.
+See [blog post](https://blog.okturtles.com/2015/06/proof-of-transition-new-thin-client-technique-for-blockchains/).__

 [Thin Clients](https://en.bitcoin.it/wiki/Thin_Client_Security) are very interesting.
 They offer a way to access blockchain data in an extremely efficient and lightweight manner while maintaining a level of security that is almost as good as that provided by a full node (and in the case of "SPV+" or "UTXO" type clients, possibly equivalent, depending on how it's implemented).

 Some concerns with Thin Clients include: